Cavernas do Peruaçu National Park: Conservation

 The park is a fully protected unit as defined by Law Law 9.985 / 2000, which established the National System of Conservation Units (SNUG).

 The purpose is to preserve the geological and archaeological heritage, representative samples of cerrado, seasonal forest and other forms of natural vegetation, fauna, landscapes, water resources and other natural attributes of the region.

 Infrastructure work, expected to be complete in July 2014, created six routes for visitors with eight caves open to the public.

 It is hoped that the park will attract tourists to the north of Minas Gerais.

 In 2013 WWF Brazil was working with the Instituto Biotrópicos to monitor mammals of the Cerrado in the park.

 Protected species include maned wolf (Chrysocyon brachyurus), cougar (Puma concolor), jaguar (Panthera onca), ocelot (Leopardus pardalis), colocolo (Leopardus colocolo), chestnut-bellied guan (Penelope ochrogaster), Minas Gerais tyrannulet (Phylloscartes roquettei) and the fish Trichomycterus itacarambiensis.

 The park was created recently and land ownership issues have not all been settled.
 There are many small farms, estates and indigenous land around the park, on all of which fire is used routinely in agriculture.
 Hunters enter the park and leave fires burning, so there is a risk of fire within the park.

+In 2025, the park was designated as a World Heritage Site by UNESCO.